dest-3/dest-3.github.io/_posts/2022-10-25-Using-CodeQL-To-Detect-UAFs.md

 source, "freed here", sink, "dereferenced here"
 ```

-- source: In our case, the source defined as an expression is the argument supplied to a 'free' function call
+- **source**: In our case, the source defined as an expression is the argument supplied to a 'free' function call
-- sink: The sink defined as an expression is any point at which the source argument is dereferenced after being 'freed'
+- **sink**: The sink defined as an expression is any point at which the source argument is dereferenced after being 'freed'

 Note that the query shown above can be modified to include taint tracking, meaning that if another variable was assigned to 'part' of an object that was freed, it would still be detected as a sink.